Balancing The Paradigm

 Prior to joining IETA, Sullivan was a Senior Associate at ICF International, providing strategic climate and energy advisory services to corporate, government, NGO clients and UN agencies.
 She holds a Masters with Distinction in Environment, Development and Policy from the University of Sussex.

-Vice President of Regulatory and Government Affairs, Puget Sound Energy
+Senior Vice President of Policy and Energy Supply, Puget Sound Energy

 Ty Johnson counsels domestic and international participants in the energy industry on regulatory matters before the Federal Energy Regulatory Commission (FERC), the Department of Energy, the Bonneville Power Administration, and other federal agencies.